elliotenglish/knowledge_base/notation.md

 It is common to struggle with notation.
 Best practices are as follows:
 - State all notation
-- List all variables (if not self evident, or specific to context) at the first usage, when redefined and when further clarification or clarity is helpful.
+- List all variables (if not self-evident, or specific to context) at the first usage, when redefined and when further clarification or clarity is helpful.

 ## References